CPHS/OPHS Glossary of Terms

 An event is when “unanticipated” when it was unforeseeable

 at the time of its occurrence.
-Unanticipated and unexpected are not
+Unanticipated and unexpected are not synonymous.

-are unexpected but not vice versa.
+not vice versa.

-Unanticipated Problems Involving Risk to Participants or
+Unanticipated Problems Involving Risk to Participants or Others:

-An incident, experience, or outcome that meets all of the
+An incident, experience, or outcome that meets all of the following

 - unexpected (in terms of nature, severity or frequency) given (a) the research procedures that are described in the protocol-related documents, such as the IRB-approved research protocol and informed consent document; and (b) the characteristics of the subject population being studied;